 Acknowledgments

-This work was conducted through the Monarch Conservation Science Partnership supported by the U.S. Geological Survey’s John Wesley Powell Center for Analysis and Synthesis.
+This work was conducted through the Monarch Conservation Science Partnership supported by the U.S. Geological Survey’s John Wesley Powell Center for Analysis and Synthesis and the U.S. Geological Survey’s Ecosystems Mission Area .
 Comments on this manuscript from K. Aagaard, J. Stanton, and two anonymous reviewers are appreciated.
 Any use of trade, product, or firm names are for descriptive purposes only and do not imply endorsement by the U.S. Government.
 Views expressed in this article do not necessarily represent those of the U.S. Fish and Wildlife Service.
 The authors declare no conflicts of interest.

 References